 - 1. All absences will be investigated by school personnel on a daily basis; - 2.
 A summary of absences will be reported on progress reports and report cards that are sent to parents/guardians; - 3.
-If a student has a large number of absences throughout a trimester (3 or more) or throughout the year (more than 5), a mandatory attendance conference will be held with the student, a parent/guardian and the Dean.
-At this time the student will be placed on an attendance contract. - 4.
-A notification after missing five (5) days for any reason in a trimester will be sent to the parent/guardian; - 5.
-After nine (9) absences in a year,, no further notes will be accepted unless for medical or legal excuses. - 6.
-When a student has been absent 4 or more days in a month or 10 days across the year, they are defined as habitually truant.
-Habitually truant students are at risk of retention and/or summer school.
-See the section about truancy below for additional details.
+A notification after missing five (5) days for any reason in a trimester will be sent to the parent/guardian; - 4.
+After nine (9) absences in a year, a mandatory attendance conference will be held with the student, a parent/guardian and the Dean.
+At this time the student will be placed on an attendance contract.
+Note: After the mandatory attendance conference, no further notes will be accepted unless for medical or legal excuses.

-Special Attendance Circumstances: Students who will be absent due to religious holidays must obtain administrative pre- approval.
+Special Attendance Circumstances: Students who will be absent due to religious holidays must obtain administrative pre-approval.
 Absences due to college visits should be scheduled when school is not in session or will be included in the allowed absences each 12 weeks.
 Administrative exceptions may be granted for a planned program or a pre-arranged appointment with a specific college administrator if verified in writing and approved in advance by the Director of College Placement.
 Students who are absent for an "educationally valuable experience" other than a field trip may receive an excused absence if the following criteria are met: